wacko/theguidetocuba/setting_the_road/loading_the_application.md

 require "scrivener"
 ```

-Then we define some constants that are used to connect to a database or to
+Then we define some constants that, for example, are used to connect to a
-check cookie data integrity.
+database or to check cookie data integrity.

 ```ruby
 APP_KEY = ENV.fetch("APP_KEY")